aframevr/aframe-site/README.md

 # aframe-site

+> NOTE: The working docs have moved to https://github.com/aframevr/aframe/tree/master/docs

 This site powers the __[A-Frame site](https://aframe.io/)__.

 This site is built using [hexo](http://hexo.io/).
 Site content is written in [Markdown](http://daringfireball.net/projects/markdown/syntax) (and located in the [`src/`](src/) directory).
 Pull requests are welcome!